As part of phase two, we are implementing a number of projects that will improve patient care now in preparation for the new acute care tower opening.

 Surgical Services Patient Tracking

-In partnership with TeleTracking, this project will improve the efficiency of the current surgical services area and will help inform the technology-enabling workflow design of the future integrated interventional ‘superfloor.’
+In partnership with TeleTracking, Surgical Services Patient Tracking went live on March 15, 2022.
+It improves the efficiency of the current surgical services area to help inform the technology-enabling workflow design of the future integrated interventional ‘super floor.’

-The project will make it possible to capture patients’ physical locations and the milestones of their surgical journeys from the time they are registered to the time they leave recovery, track the status of an operating room, view the add-on surgery volume and know the progress of the surgical slate at any given time via remote access.
+The project makes it possible to capture patients’ physical locations and the milestones of their surgical journeys from the time they are registered to the time they leave recovery.
+It allows us to track the status of an operating room, view the surgery volume and know the progress of the surgical slate at any given time via remote access.

 The project is intended to improve the efficiency of the distribution of information across surgical services, reduce process delays and backlogs in associated service areas, increase on-time starts and provide real time access of the patient’s status to clinicians.

 Capitalizing on the TeleTracking investment made with Surgical Services Patient Tracking, Interventional Radiology kicked off the Interventional Radiology Information Distribution (IRID) early implementation project in June 2021.
 IRID’s objectives are to increase situational awareness through streamlining service requests, triage processes, and workflow while leveraging information distribution within the Interventional Radiology department.
 The IRID is expected to go live in fall 2022.

 Unified Clinical Communications is about providing communications solutions and tools that address clinical communications challenges.

 As part of this work, we have introduced Vocera, an instant, hands-free, two-way communication platform that complements existing communications tools.
 Vocera allows users to communicate directly in real time using ‘badges’ that are smaller than smart phones and can be clipped on a uniform or worn on a lanyard.
 Royal Columbian is the first hospital in Fraser Health to use the new Vocera Smartbadge that allows text messaging amongst Smartbadge holders.